bnb-chain/bnb-chain.github.io/docs/bc_fusion/validators/staking.md

 accordingly:

 - **New consensus address**: The new consensus address of the validator's node.
-- **New commission**: The new percentage of the rewards that the validator will keep for themselves, which can only be increased within a maximum change rate limit.
+- **New commission rate**: The new percentage of the rewards that the validator will keep for themselves, which can only be increased within a maximum change rate limit.
 - **New description**: The new information about the validator, such as moniker, identiy, website, etc.
 - **New vote address**: The new vote address for participating fast finality.